CanniJr/dynamic-dj/client/README.md

     Steps:
     1. Create React App
-    2. go to developer.spotify.com and login using your accountable
+    2. go to developer.spotify.com and login using your account